Florent1711/holbertonschool-web_front_end/html_advanced/README.md

         -add a horizontal rule
         -after the horizontal rule add a paragraph with text © 2020 Techium, made with ♥ by students at Holberton School.
 W3C does not need to pass.

+28-styleguide.html - Copy the content of 26-styleguide.html into 28-styleguide.html
+    • in main after Lists section
+        -add a new line and a comment with the text Horizontal rule -create a new section
+            -create a header and inside it add a level 2 heading with the text Horizontal rule -after the header create a div and put a horizontal rule in it